activebook/EverEtch/assets/howto.md

 - Real-time suggestions appear as you type
 - Click suggestions to view existing words

+### Smart Semantic Search
+- **Meaning-based discovery**: Find words by concept, not just spelling
+- Type any word or idea to discover semantically similar terms
+- Great for vocabulary expansion and finding synonyms
+- Enable in **Settings** to activate this AI-powered feature
+- Works with your existing word collections

 ### Explore
 - Click **tags** to find related words
 - Use **synonyms/antonyms** to discover new vocabulary